jtjcdc/TasteBuds/README.md

 * User creates a profile(can add faves, dislikes, etc.)
 * User takes the taste assessment (can retake at anytime)
 * User gets matched with people with similar taste profiles and can choose to follow their matches and see their recently tried foods, restaurants, recommended foods, etc. on their feed.
-* User can toggle the settings to view only local matches, or national ones.
 * Matches have a chat window option(they can possibly meet up and go out to eat together)
 * User can search for foods, restaurants, reviews, or other users
 * Settings (change language, notifications, match settings, etc.)